tikkikkit21/tikkikkit21/README.md

 ## 👋 Hi there, I'm Tikki

 ### 📗 About Me
 Hello!
-My name is Timothy Cui, but I usually go by Tikki.
+My name is Timothy Cui, though I usually go by Tikki.
 I'm currently a senior at Virginia Tech who's majoring in Computer Science.
 I'm passionate about all things computer science, but I'm particularly interested in AI/ML.
-I specifically wish to dive into autonomy related to robotics and vehicles.
+I particularly desire to work robotic and vehicle autonomy.

 ### 🎓 Education
 I'm finishing up my Bachelor of Science at Virginia Tech.
 After graduating this spring of 2024, I will continue my education at Virginia Tech with a Master of Engineering in Computer Science.
-Throughout my Master's, I plan to specialize in *Data Analytics & AI*.
+During my Master's, I will be concentrating in *Data Analytics & AI*.

 ### 💻 Experience
 | Position                         | Company                                                      | Time        |